 Peach Ribbon for Uterine Cancer Awareness

-THIS POST IS BEING UPDATED.
-PLEASE CHECK BACK SOON.
+THIS INFORMATION IS BEING UPDATED for 2020, SO PLEASE CHECK BACK SOON.

 Read the companion piece, Breast Cancer Risk Factors.

 While this information is being updated, please keep in mind that estrogen-related factors account for 80% of uterine cancers and that obesity is a big part of the problem.
 Hereditary factors also play a role.
 And uterine cancer can strike women of child-bearing age as well as menopausal women.